-And one of the flagship museums that sits on the Royal Albert Dock is the Maritime Museum in Liverpool – very apt given this used to be the working dock at the heart of Liverpool’s seafaring and trading history.
+And one of the flagship museums located at the Royal Albert Dock is the Maritime Museum in Liverpool – very apt given this used to be the working dock at the heart of Liverpool’s seafaring and trading history!

 #7 Educate Yourself at the International Slavery Museum

-And on the top floor of the Merseyside Maritime Museum, you can find the International Slavery Museum – a wonderful series of exhibitions that covers the history of slavery, Liverpool’s connection to this history, as well as modern slavery and the Blacks Live Matter movement.
+And on the top floor of the Merseyside Maritime Museum, you can find the International Slavery Museum – a wonderful series of exhibitions that covers the history of slavery, Liverpool’s connection to this dark chapter of the past, as well as information about modern slavery, human rights and the Black Lives Matter movement.